And the shame would leave a permanent scar

 - In Luther, all DCI Ian Reed needed was some money... but it just snowballed from there...

 - This is a running theme in Breaking Bad.
 Walt and Jesse want to make and sell meth but to do so they need to make deals with violent and unstable criminals who do not trust them.
 Sooner or later the other criminals turn on them and Walt and Jesse have to kill them to protect themselves.
 As they move further up the criminal food chain, they are forced to take more drastic measures and become more ruthless.

-- Since it's explicitly stated the series is an attempt to turn Walt from Mr. Chips into Scarface, it's pretty much a given that this trope is going to come into play.
+- Since Vince Gilligan has described the series as an attempt to turn Walt from Mr. Chips into Scarface, it's pretty much a given that this trope is going to come into play.

 - The bonus case in the first game has this as the motive for Joe Darke in the backstory - a seemingly normal man who accidentally killed a cyclist in a car accident, which was seen by a witness.
 He killed the witness to try and cover up his initial crime, but someone else came along and saw him do that, so he had to kill that witness too, and so on, and so on, until he had five kills under his belt.

-- The Big Bad of Trials and Tribulations Dahlia Hawthorne, who killed their sister to keep her from talking about a fake kidnapping they had staged years ago to steal a jewel from their family.
-Further details are are a classic example but a big spoiler .
+- The Big Bad of Trials and Tribulations (Dahlia Hawthorne) killed their sister to keep her from talking about a fake kidnapping they had staged years ago to steal a jewel from their family.
+Spoiler elaboration

 - Parodied in the first Futurama "Tales of Interest" episode, in which a What If? machine shows what it would be like if Leela (normally the Straight Man) was more impulsive.
 She ends up killing The Professor for his inheritance and then slowly working her way through the cast as they catch on, except for Fry, whom she seduces.
 Then